 The district will provide training to employees on identifying and reporting acts that may constitute discrimination, harassment or retaliation.
-The district will instruct employees to make all complaints to the district's compliance officer or acting compliance officer and will provide current contact information for these persons.
+The district will instruct employees to make all reports to the district's compliance officer or acting compliance officer (or Title IX coordinator for sexual harassment, per policy ACA) and will provide current contact information for these persons.
 The district will inform employees of the consequences of violating this policy and the remedies the district may use to rectify policy violations.
 All employees will have access to the district's current policy, required notices and complaint forms.
-The district will provide additional training to any person responsible for investigating potential discrimination, harassment or retaliation.
+The district will provide training to any person responsible for investigating potential discrimination, harassment or retaliation.